← NewTon DC Tournament Manager

 NewTon DC Tournament Manager runs entirely in your browser — no installation, no account, no internet required after the first download.

-1. Download — Get the latest release from github.com/skrodahl/NewTon/releases/latest.
+1. Download — Get the latest release from the releases page.
 Unzip and place the folder anywhere on your computer.

 2. Open — Launch tournament.html in your browser.
 No server needed — double-clicking the file works.